Learning Outcomes

 This article has covered the following key knowledge points:

-- Enforcement is necessary when a judgment debtor fails to pay voluntarily.
+- Enforcement is necessary when a judgment debtor fails to pay voluntarily; it is not automatic.

-- Different methods exist under CPR Parts 70-73 and related Acts.
+- Different methods exist under CPR Parts 70–73 and related Acts, with procedural distinctions between County Court and High Court routes.

-- Charging Orders secure debt against property/shares but require a separate Order for Sale to compel sale.
+- Charging Orders secure debt against property or shares via interim and final stages; registration is required; a separate Order for Sale is needed to force sale.

-- Third Party Debt Orders attach funds owed to the debtor by third parties (commonly bank accounts).
+- Third Party Debt Orders attach funds owed to the debtor by third parties (commonly bank accounts), catching only funds present at service of the interim order; overdrafts are not attachable.

-- Attachment of Earnings Orders deduct from an employed debtor's wages (County Court only).
+- Attachment of Earnings Orders deduct from an employed debtor's wages (County Court only) and require setting a protected earnings rate; AEOs can be varied or consolidated.

-- Insolvency (bankruptcy/winding-up) can be used tactically via a Statutory Demand for undisputed debts.
+- Insolvency (bankruptcy/winding-up) can be used tactically via a Statutory Demand for undisputed debts, subject to threshold amounts and judicial discretion.

 Key Terms and Concepts